thrackle-io/rules-engine/docs/userGuides/rules/MAX-BALANCE-BY-ACCESS-LEVEL.md

 ###### *see [ApplicationAccessLevelProcessorFacet](../../../src/protocol/economic/ruleProcessor/ApplicationAccessLevelProcessorFacet.sol) -> checkAccBalanceByAccessLevel*

 ## Evaluation Exceptions
-- This rule doesn't apply when an **ruleBypassAccount** address is in either the *from* or the *to* side of the transaction.
-This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
+- This rule doesn't apply when a **ruleBypassAccount** address is in either the *from* or the *to* side of the transaction.
+This doesn't necessarily mean that if an rule bypass account is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
 - In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message